 Look for online stores that will embellish these items with your pet’s name or initials.
 If you have a rabbit or guinea pig as a pet, you could use hay or straw as the lining for the hamper.
 Load the basket with your pet’s favorite treats and toys, wrap it in cellophane and tie it up with a big ribbon.

-There is a range of Easter-themed toys you can buy for your pet.
+There is a range of themed Easter gifts for pets you can buy.
 Your dog will love to chew on a squeaky rubber chicken or cuddle and then tear apart a fluffy stuffed bunny toy.

 For dogs who enjoy using their brains and nose, buy a bunny hide and seek dog toy, a large fabric carrot filled with lots of squeaky toy rabbits that they can nuzzle and pull out through one of the many holes in the carrot.
 They will also enjoy fetching a ball-shaped like a decorated easter egg.

 Cats are known to go crazy for catnip, so for your favorite kitty’s Easter holiday gift, you could buy them some fabric carrots or eggs filled with the euphoria-inducing plant.
 Kitties who love to chase things will appreciate a wind-up chicken toy that will run across the floor.

 Arrange an Easter egg hunt for your dog by hiding carob eggs and canine treats around the house or in your garden and let your mutt sniff them out.
 If you have young children, they will enjoy participating in the search.

 Your pet might not appreciate it, but your heart will swell when you see them dressed up in an Easter outfit.
 You and your cat can dress up together like a chicken and an egg with special Easter hats.
 Bunny ear headbands make every animal look super cute – they will even fit your pet pony.